mnlipp/osgi-getting-started/Repositories.md

 to include content from the popular Maven repositories in your bnd/bndtools projects.
 A different issue is how you make the bundles from your own project available to others.
 This is closely related to your project's build and CI/CD chain.
-I'll cover this topic in another chapter.
+I'll cover this topic in another part.

 ---